-The Utah STEM Action Center is also working in partnership with teachers in Salt Lake, Canyon, Nebo, and Davis school districts to get PPE produced and funneled through UServe donation sites, as well as with Pinnacle Schools in Price to produce face shields, while Alpine school district is producing shields and donating them to their local municipalities.
+The STEM Action Center is also working in partnership with teachers in Salt Lake, Canyon, Nebo, and Davis school districts to get PPE produced and funneled through UServe donation sites, as well as with Pinnacle Schools in Price to produce face shields, while Alpine school district is producing shields and donating them to their local municipalities.

 Additionally, the STEM Action Center is having conversations with BYU and USU, where teams of teachers and students are printing and testing 3D printed PPE of all kinds.
 John Sohl, professor at Weber State University, has conducted numerous tests on the shield headpieces as well as optics tests on the transparent shield material.

-“With the hardship that’s accompanied COVID-19, it’s been truly magical to see so many partners activate and work together to help fill a need and make a difference in our community”, says Becca Robison of the Utah STEM Action Center.
+“With the hardship that’s accompanied COVID-19, it’s been truly magical to see so many partners activate and work together to help fill a need and make a difference in our community,” says Becca Robison with the STEM Action Center.
 “Hearing stories about medical professionals on the front lines working long shifts and sometimes sacrificing the opportunity to be at home with their loved ones has definitely been a motivation, and the fact that all sectors of the STEM community — education, industry, and community makers — are doing their part to put STEM into action and help those on the front lines speaks volumes about the compassionate and giving nature of our state.”

 If you would like to get involved or donate to the cause, please visit stem.utah.gov/covid-19-response-3d-printing/ to find out more information.